bytebraid/simple-docker-webapp/README.md

 Log files for the service are written to APP_ROOT as defined in settings.ini, visible from within the container.

-A self hosted runner is building and serving this codebase behind an nginx reverse proxy at https://radon.parallaxed.net/hello
+A self hosted runner is building and serving this container at https://parallaxed.net/hello